 Master Hunter Challenge #5: Skin 3 Black or Grizzly Bears

-When Can You Do It: Chapter 2 after the mission "An American Pastoral Scene" OR after Challenge #4
+When You Can Do It: Chapter 2 after the mission "An American Pastoral Scene" OR after Challenge #4

 It's not Black OR Grizzly Bears, it's really AND/OR.
 Basically skinning three Black Bears, which isn't as scary as it sounds.
 If you go North of Owanjila lake, where the Trapper is, you'll find a few Black Bears in this area.

-Considering how Black Bears are more scared of you, than you are of them, it's almost not fair.
+Considering how Black Bears are more scared of you, then you are of them, it's almost not fair.
 If you want a real threat go after Grizzly Bears instead.
 You can find one North-West and North-East of Wallace Station (North up the river from Cumberland Falls).
 You can also find one at Barrow Lake.
 You'll want to bring some shotgun slugs before you do.
-As for how to dispatch Black Bears the Lancaster Rifle is not really necessary for this Challenge but it does feel very old westerny to take them on with one (and of course it's infinitely better than the Carbine Repeater).
+As for how to dispatch Black Bears the Lancaster Rifle is not really necessary for this Challenge but it does feel very old school western to take them on with one (and of course it's infinitely better than the Carbine Repeater).

 Grizzlies are the exact opposite of Black Bears and will almost always go out of their way to attack you.
 Though since Black Bears DON'T charge into the muzzle of your double barrel shotgun would that make them smarter than the average bear?